-This &-year program is designed to train students to be knowledgeable in the fundamental principles of chemical engineering science and design and to have a clear understanding of environmental issues and their assessment.
-For a full description of the program see page 60 in the departmental curricula section of this bulletin.
+This 4.5-year program is designed to train students to be knowledgeable in the fundamental principles of chemical engineering science and design and to have a clear understanding of environmental issues and their assessment.
+A full description of the program is on page 57 in the departmental curricula section of this bulletin.